johnston9/la-donut/README.md

 1. [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/)
    - Django Crispy Forms were uses throughout the site to style the forms.
 1. [Django Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html)
-   - Django Allauth was used for all user functions, eg. login.
+   - Django Allauth was used for all user functions, e.g. login.
 1. [Gauger](https://gauger.io/fonticon/)
    - Gauger was used to create the favicon icon.
 1. [Am-I-Responsive](http://ami.responsivedesign.is/):